emc-advanced-dev/layerx/vagrant/README.md

 # Layer-X All-In-One

-This directory uses a set of scripts ([vagrant]() & bash) to deploy each of the following on virtualbox or AWS:
+This directory uses a set of scripts [vagrant](https://www.vagrantup.com/), [minkube](https://github.com/kubernetes/minikube), and [docker-machine](https://docs.docker.com/machine/) to deploy each of the following on virtualbox:
 - One Layer X VM with:
   - ETCD
   - Layer-X RPIs and TPIs